-I was somewhere between Birmingham, Alabama and Pensacola, Florida on the night of April 28, 2009 when I realized I didn’t have a convenient place to settle in.
+I was somewhere between Birmingham, Alabama and Pensacola, Florida one night when I realized I didn’t have a convenient place to settle in.
 Paying for a night in a hotel would’ve blown my $10/day budget.
 But as I drove around and realized there was virtually nothing in this town except for gas stations, supermarkets and hotels, I had to make a decision.

-So I scanned the hotel parking areas and made the decision to pull into the Comfort Inn lot, where I immediately pulled the shades and went to bed, hoping they wouldn’t notice that I wasn’t an actual hotel guest.
+So I scanned the hotel parking areas and made the decision to pull into a hotel chain parking lot.
+I immediately pulled the shades and went to bed, hoping they wouldn’t notice that I wasn’t an actual hotel guest.

 In the morning, I woke with the daylight, as usual, and hightailed it out of there around 7 am.
 I couldn’t resist taking a photo of the hotel sign as I left since it made me smile.
 The sign read, “Thank you for staying with us.”
-I replied out loud, “No, thank you, Comfort Inn!”
+I replied out loud, “No, thank you!”

 Disclaimer: The following is not legal advice.
 Everyone is responsible for knowing and understanding their local laws.